Call for Abstracts

 I (Personal Financial Interest):

-In the case where the author is an investor in a company related to any products used and services are provided.
+In the case where the author is an investor in a company related to the chemicals and materials (including devices) used and services are provided.

 E (Employee):

-In the case where the author is an industry employee.
+In the case where the author is an employee of an interested company.

 C (Consultant):

-In the case where the author is currently, or was within the past three years, a consultant of a company.
+In the case where the author is currently, or was within the past three years, a consultant of an interested company.

 P (Patent):